ubergarm/elasticsearch-shared-folder/README.md

     $ vagrant ssh
     $ sudo -i
     $ cd /vagrant/
-    _you could symlink a dir to index any directory_
-    _WARNING: crud_dir.py deletes entire index before re-building it!!!__
+    `you could mount a dir into main folder to index it at /vagrant/mnt` `WARNING: crud_dir.py deletes entire index before re-building it!!!`
     $ crud_dir.py ./files_to_index/

 _Point your browser at_